 When talking about earbuds and headphones, noise cancellation is a method for reducing unwanted sound by the addition of a second sound specifically designed to cancel the original sound.
 However, the term is often misused to express other things.

-Manufacturers of luxury vehicles use advanced active noise cancelling to eliminate wind noise and the hum of the road.
-Noise cancelling also has its place in the aviation industry, where it helps pilots communicate with other aircraft and the personal on the ground.
-The technology dates to the 1930s, and its evolution has been impressive, to say the least.
+Manufacturers of luxury vehicles use advanced active noise canceling to eliminate wind noise and the hum of the road.
+Noise-canceling also has its place in the aviation industry, where it helps pilots communicate with other aircraft and the person on the ground.
+The technology dates to the 1930s and its evolution have been impressive, to say the least.